Rust enum-match code generation

 Memory layout of a Rust enum

 Before we proceed any further, let's look at the enum organization in memory.
 The size of the enum depends upon the largest variant.
-This example a Number::Complex requires two 64-bit floats.
+In this example, a Number::Complex requires two 64-bit floats.
 The total memory needed for the variant is 16 bytes.
 The size of the enum is 24 bytes.
-The extra 8 bytes are used to store a 64-bit discriminator that is used to identify the variant currently saved in the enum.
+The extra 8 bytes are used to store a 64-bit discriminant to identify the variant currently saved in the enum.

 Byte offsetIntegerFloatComplex